SQLate

 - The application also features a user system, with distinct permissions for performing actions such as creating, updating, or viewing pastes.

-enum user_flags { permission_create = 1<<1, permission_update = 1<<2, permission_view = 1<<3, permission_list = 1<<4, permission_login = 1<<5, permission_register = 1<<6, permission_root = 1<<8, };
+enum user_flags { permission_create = 1<<1, permission_update = 1<<2, permission_view = 1<<3, permission_list = 1<<4, permission_login = 1<<5, permission_register = 1<<6, permission_root = 1<<8, }; - By default, users can log in anonymously with limited permissions.

 void login_anonymous() { current_user.userId = -1; current_user.flags = permission_create | permission_update | permission_view | permission_list; strcpy(current_user.username, "anonymous"); }